Crystallize logo

 Alright, let’s get into it!
 As the name suggests, React Server Components (RSCs) are React components that run on the server.
 These components run exclusively on the server and are never shipped to the client.

-Simply put, Imagine you're building a complex React application.
+Simply put, imagine you're building a complex React application.
 The challenge is handling large amounts of data and ensuring a snappy user experience.
 This is where React Server Components come into play.

 In a typical React setup, all the heavy lifting, including rendering components and fetching data, happens on the client side.
 React Server Components, however, bring a fresh approach by enabling you to distribute some of this workload to the server.
 Let’s take a look at an example: